Updated December 17, 2020

 The travel world – indeed the entire world – has been turned upside down with the COVID-19 pandemic.
 We understand this has greatly impacted you, as it has greatly impacted us and our ability to run tours.

-After having canceled all our tours from March through June, we did safely run tours this past summer.
-However, given the sharp rise in infections we have again halted tours through at least January 15.
+After having canceled all our tours from March through June, we safely ran domestic tours this past summer.
+However, given the sharp rise in infections we have again halted tours through at least January.
 After that date, we will resume running private tours.
 Starting with our February 22 – 26 Snowshoeing in Yellowstone tour, we will require a negative result on a COVID test or proof of vaccination on all public group tours.

 Our 2021 schedule is online now, we have purposefully created our schedule based on the pandemic, and we are confident we can run these tours.
 If we do cancel a tour on our schedule, you can receive a full credit or refund, your choice.